umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api.md

 Member authentication and authorization in the Delivery API is performed using the OpenId Connect flow _Authorization Code Flow + PKCE_.
 This is a complex authorization flow, and it is beyond the scope of this article to explain it.
 Loads of articles can be found online that explain the flow in detail.

-Fortunately, most programming languages have OpenId Connect client libraries to handle the complexity for us. [`AppAuth`](https://appauth.io/) is a great example of such a library.
+Most programming languages have OpenId Connect client libraries to handle the complexity for us. [`AppAuth`](https://appauth.io/) is a great example of such a library.
 In ASP.NET Core, OpenId Connect support is built into the framework.

 ### Enabling member authorization